loader image

 Course Schedule & Pricing

-• Internal exclusive group bookings: For organisations or private groups, an exclusive session can be arranged for €2,000 (excl.
-VAT), accommodating up to 8 participants.
+• Internal exclusive group bookings: For organisations or private groups, an exclusive session can be arranged for €2,000 (excluding VAT), accommodating up to 8 participants.

 • External sessions: For training sessions at external locations, pricing is determined based on travel distance and group size.
 Please contact us for a tailored quote.